 Men insist that women have sex for their own orgasm as if they are part of something erotic.
 Women translate this into ‘dirty’, which makes them feel ashamed of their sexual role.
 Research indicates that women are often willing to have sex just to please men.
 There is a sense that women subjugate themselves to men.
 Men are just as motivated to please women by subsidising a woman’s lifestyle.
 A woman invests in sex for her partner’s sake.
 She sees this as a demonstration of her platonic caring love.

 A man’s view of relationships is short term (from one erection to the next).
 If he has an erection he thinks about a partner.
 If not, he goes about his own business.
 A woman loves all the time.
 Women’s instincts are to nurture because they care for children on a daily basis.
 If a man ignores her need for affection and companionship this is evidence he doesn’t care.
-Each instance is evidence and it accumulates.
-This isn’t harbouring grievances.
-A woman sees this as on-going proof that a man is not devoted to her.
+Each instance is evidence and it accumulates over time.
+Men assume that women cannot forgive and that they harbouring grievances.
+But a woman interprets a man’s neglect of her as on-going proof that he is not devoted to her.

 Even very pleasant men have a way of asserting their will and they often expect a woman to agree with them.
 Many women simply can’t be bothered to fight all the time.
 But men need to be aware that such behaviour makes it very unlikely that the relationship will ever be communicative.
 The best sex is enjoyed over the longer term by developing honest and open communication.
 This can only be done if both partners have some flexibility in attitude and willingness to accept a lover’s point of view.